intro2r/intro2r/unit5/labs.md

 http://www.intro2r.info/data/whiteoak.txt
 ```

-### 2. Write a loop to make a 2 x 3 panel figure of maps, one panel for each species.
+### 2. Write a loop to make the same 2 x 3 panel figure of maps as for Lab 3 Q6.

  - Use your custom plotting function from Lab 3.

+ - Make sure to use a loop!

+### 3. Create six random tree communities of 100 trees from the full trees dataset

+ - Use `sample()`.

+ - Create a list, and have each element of this list be a community.

+ - Plot the six communities using your plotting function.
+Ensure that point size is proportional to DBH.

+ - Calculate the mean DBH of each community.

 - - -